 4. The number plate background is incorrect

 The details on the number plate must be clearly visible so there cannot be any stickers on it.
-A non-standard background, even if it's just a pattern, is unacceptable.
-The yellow and white backgrounds must be a reflective material to satisfy MoT standards.
-All acrylic number plates supplied by The Private Plate Company are made to BSau 145d which is a road traffic law introduced by parliament in 2001.
-This small line of code MUST be present on the bottom right hand corner of the font and rear number plates to comply with MoT rules.
+A non-standard background, even if it’s just a pattern, is unacceptable.
+The yellow and white backgrounds must be a reflective material to satisfy MOT standards.
+All acrylic number plates supplied by The Private Plate Company are made to BSau 145e which is a road traffic law introduced by parliament.
+This small line of code MUST be present on the bottom right hand corner of the front and rear number plates to comply with MOT rules.